Revolt of Nagao Kageharu

 In the third month of 1477, Dōkan burst out with the vanguard forces, toppling Mizorogi and Koiso castles with rapid assaults, and then attacked Ozawa Castle, but the garrison put-up a stiff defense and Kageharu sent reinforcements so Dōkan had to pull-back his forces.
 Yano Hyōgo of Kozukue Castle deployed with the aim of attacking Kawagoe Castle, but he was repelled by Ōta Suketada (Dōkan’s nephew) and Ueda Kōzunosuke.

 Dōkan had to quickly crush the Toshima clan who were expanding their power beckoning Edo Castle.
 In the fourth month of the same year, after receiving reinforcements including Uesugi Tomomasa and Miura Takahira, Dōkan sent lightly armed forces to burn down the area below Hiratsuka Castle.
-Viewing the small force with disdain, Yasutsune and Yasuaki came out of the castle and, by setting an ambush, a force of fifty mounted soldiers defeated a force of two hundred mounted soldiers from the Toshima army, killing Yasuaki in an event known as the Battle of Egota-Numabukuro.
+Viewing the small force with disdain, Yasutsune and Yasuaki came out of the castle and, by setting an ambush, a force of 50 mounted soldiers defeated a force of 200 mounted soldiers from the Toshima army, killing Yasuaki in an event known as the Battle of Egota-Numabukuro.
 Dōkan chased after Yasutsune and surrounded Shakujii Castle.
 Yasutsune proposed a surrender, but the condition to demolish the castle was not carried out so Dōkan attacked and toppled the castle while Yasutsune escaped under cover of darkness.

 In the fourth month of the same year, Kageharu deployed to Ikkako, traversed the Tone River, and attacked the armies of Akisada and Sadamasa on the Hachiya Plains but was repelled.
 In the fifth month, Dōkan converged with Akisada and Sadamasa and recovered Ikkako.
 At the Battle of Yōdohara, their combined forces crushed Kageharu’s troops.
 The combined forces then surrounded Hachigata Castle, but Ashikaga Shigeuji deployed with a cavalry of 8,000 soldiers so the forces laying siege to Hachigata were forced to retreat.